Martin-Mawien/airbnb-clone-project/README.md

   - Live Chat integration
   - FAQ / Help Center
   - Escalation Workflow (Tier 1 - Tier 2 - Admin)
-  - Spport Dasboard Analytics.
+  - Support Dashboard Analytics.

-# Each of the feature works together to provide a secure, seamless, and responsive experience for all users on this platform.
+# Each of the features works together to provide a secure, seamless, and responsive experience for all users on this platform.

 ----